tim-koko/website/content/de/blog/2025-kubevirt-whatis.md

 ---
-title: "What Is KubeVirt?
-Run Virtual Machines on Kubernetes Like Containers"
+title: "What is KubeVirt?
+Run Virtual Machines on Kubernetes like containers"
 slug: "kubevirt-whatis"
 description: ""
 date: 2025-10-06T00:00:00+00:00